Nov 5, 2019

 Last updated: see Projects released in 2024

-I am not an eLearning developer, rather a senior HR specialist who uses this authoring tool to design, build and deploy digital learning products in the workplace, which are SCORM compliant and generally deployed on an enterprise LMS but I also use this tool to create interactive documents such as employee handbook and develop compliance training modules.
+My name is Tony Vinckx.
+I am not an eLearning developer, rather a senior HR specialist who uses Adobe Captivate to design, build and deploy digital learning products in the workplace, which are SCORM compliant and generally deployed on an enterprise LMS but I also use this authoring tool to create interactive documents such as employee handbook.

 When you click on the links below, you will be redirected to OneDrive where you can freely download the files using a modern browser.